lisp-mirror/lqml/readme-qml-live-preview-and-slime.md

 the running app.

-Additionally you may also run `M-x slime-connect` from Emacs (the Swank server should already be running, see 'Application Ouput' at the bottom of Qt Creator).
+Additionally you may also run `M-x slime-connect` from Emacs (the Swank server should already be running, see 'Application Output' at the bottom of Qt Creator).

 [Screenshot](screenshots/qml-live-preview-and-slime.jpg)